- Purchase the complete Expat Arrivals Madrid Guide (PDF)

-It is also a sporting city, hosting world-famous football (soccer) teams Real Madrid and Atletico Madrid in their respective stadiums.
-Tennis fans will enjoy watching the Madrid leg of the ATP Masters Series, while expats who want to experience more traditional sporting fare can watch a bullfight at the famous Las Ventas bullring.
+It is also a sporting city, hosting world-famous football (soccer) teams Real Madrid and Atletico Madrid in their respective stadiums, while tennis fans will enjoy watching the Madrid leg of the ATP Masters Series.

 Active expats will be able to join one of the local sports clubs in Madrid, go running in one of its many parks or conquer the hiking trails just outside the city.
 Cycling is one of the great activities, as the city has many cycling trails expats can enjoy alone or with family.
 The new park alongside the Rio Manzanares is also a popular outdoor place.

 ►For a list of the year's best events, see What's On in Madrid.

 "Time seemed to move more slowly there which I found irritating at first, but I soon adjusted to the different hours, later meals and general last-minute and spontaneous nature of life in the city.
 The quality of life is incomparable with London – sunnier, cheaper, friendlier, everything seemed easier and less stressful."
 Read more about Kate, a British expat, and her experience living in Madrid.

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Madrid.
 Please contact us if you'd like to contribute.